gauravch-code/Fuzzion-by-Gaurav/README.md

 ## Introduction

 **Fuzzion** is a domain-specific language (DSL) for evaluating fuzzy logic expressions with support for object-oriented features and advanced partial evaluation techniques.
 It allows users to perform fuzzy logic operations, define and inherit classes, invoke methods dynamically, and work with variable scoping and assignment.
-Fuzzion is designed to be flexible and expressive, supporting a range of arithmetic and logic operations, as well as dynamic object-oriented programming features.

-This document serves as both a user guide and a report explaining the implementation and semantics of the Fuzzion language, including new features introduced in Homework 3, such as partial evaluation of expressions, conditional constructs (`IFTRUE` and `ELSERUn`), and advanced reduction rules.
+Fuzzion is designed to be flexible and expressive, supporting a range of arithmetic and logic operations,  dynamic object-oriented programming features as well as partial evaluation of expressions, conditional constructs (`IFTRUE` and `ELSERUn`), and advanced reduction rules.